Benjamin-Re/Benjamin-Re/README.md

 ### Hi there 👋
 - I build projects in Java and Javascript
-- I'm currently learning about using Jest with React
+- I'm currently learning about React
 - I'm located in Malaga

 <!--